 That’s what we have at the moment.
-But the automotive industry is heading to the connected and autonomous future, and in-car navigation systems will become smarter.
+But the automotive industry is heading to the connected and autonomous future, and in-vehicle navigation systems will become smarter.

-So far, we’ve learned about key features of navigation software and established that smartphone apps aren’t a threat to in-car navigation.
-Now, let’s see how Tier 1 and Tier 2 companies develop navigation software and what additional features they offer.
+So far, we’ve learned about key features of navigation systems and established that smartphone apps aren’t a threat to in-car navigation.
+Now, let’s see how Tier 1 and Tier 2 companies create navigation systems and what additional features they offer.

 While this function is quite common for today’s in-car systems, getting a computer to understand what you’ve said is quite a challenge.
 You’ve probably experienced the frustration of repeating a destination five times only for the system to direct you to the same street in another city.

-In addition to understanding your voice instructions, advanced navigation systems have to make sure they can hear you no matter what: whether there’s an open window, children screaming in the back seat, or your spouse singing to your right (or left).
+In addition to understanding your voice instructions, an advanced navigation system has to make sure it can hear you no matter what: whether there’s an open window, children screaming in the back seat, or your spouse singing to your right (or left).

-Today’s navigation software best practices include driving assistance, which becomes more advanced with every new system developed.
-Top-notch car navigation systems alert you when you’re driving too close to the car in front or when you’re drifting out of the lane, specify which lane you should be in, and switch to camera view when you’re approaching your destination.
+Today’s navigation system includes driving assistance, which becomes more advanced with every new software developed.
+Top-notch in-vehicle navigation systems alert you when you’re driving too close to the car in front or when you’re drifting out of the lane, specify which lane you should be in, and switch to camera view when you’re approaching your destination.